SassConf/sassconf.github.io/source/blog/2015-07-15-submission-stats.markdown

 In 2014, 21 of the 78 talks were submitted by someone who had more than one in the running.
 In 2015, we're down to 14.
 We love when people submit more than one thing, as it gives us more options, but it's also great to see that we not only had more total submissions, but also had more **unique** submissions.

-### Who submitted?
+#### Who submitted?

-In our earlier post, <a href="/blog/posts/changing-our-cfp/">Why we’re changing our CFP process</a>, we told you that last year we had **less than 5% of submissions from women. **<em>“Women aren’t the only measure of diversity, but it’s the only quantitative data we have from 2014.
+In our earlier post, <a href="/blog/posts/changing-our-cfp/">Why we’re changing our CFP process</a>, we told you that last year we had **less than 5% of submissions from women.** <em>“Women aren’t the only measure of diversity, but it’s the only quantitative data we have from 2014.
 Another goal for 2015 is to have more data on the SassConf community to share.”</em>

 Our goal was to end up with a 50/50 submission ratio, and though we didn’t end up meeting it, we definitely improved over the last two years in this regard.

-### Here's more on our submission data...

 <em><small>Disclaimer: These numbers are surface level; based on photos, names, public social media information, and personal knowledge.
 We cannot guarantee this data is 100% accurate.
 We do not and would never explicitly ask for demographic information, particularly LGBTQIA, as we recognize the importance of privacy in this regard.</small></em>